Recycling your cans!

 Smith Bay Medical Clinic Open for Service

-Dr. Marcus Cooper launched Smith Bay Clinic to provide specialized medical services to Cat Islanders including dentistry, opthamology, “bumps and lumps” examination and diagnostic of injuries.
+Dr. Marcus Cooper launched Smith Bay Clinic to provide specialized medical services to Cat Islanders including dentistry, opthmology and surgical consultations.
 Dr. Kevin Hutton and Cat Cay Medical Clinic Foundation, working with Cat island United, assisted with the provision of x ray and dentistry equipment.

 Sunshine Tutorial Farms--Harvesting!!!